How to use Appdome's OneShield Anti-Tampering in iOS Apps

 -

-iOS Anti-Tampering Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+iOS Anti-Tampering is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -